virtualzone/landroid-bridge/README.md

 }
 ```

-To use SSL/TLS, specify the paths to the CA, Key and Cert files (paths relative to the bridge's working directory):
+To use SSL/TLS, specify the paths to the CA, Key and Cert files (paths relative to the bridge's working directory).
+You can optionally allow self-signed certificates:

 ```
 "mqtt": {